swimmingly/yodrew.github.io/_pages/other-writings/mosseri.md

 One must, then,  distinguish between true relaxation, and the false, artificial, relaxation,  taught in yoga and other disciplines.
 These methods combat a symptom without  eliminating the cause (the stimulants quoted above).
 It is impossible to gain a  valuable and lasting result.

-71</p>
+71

-    <p>How can you ask a coffee drinker to relax when  this&nbsp; beverage has provoked a state of permanent over-stimulation in his  body ?
+    How can you ask a coffee drinker to relax when  this&nbsp; beverage has provoked a state of permanent over-stimulation in his  body ?

 ###### MENTAL RELAXATION